BlakeLein/Musicly/README.md

 ## **Requirements**

-Musicly is deployed online, so all you need to get started is this link: ("""")
+Musicly is deployed online, so all you need to get started is this [link](https://musicly-scheduler.herokuapp.com/)

 ## How Musicly Works